infretis/infentory/chignolin/infretis_settings.md

 # add e.g. '.edr' to the list.
 keep_traj_fnames = [".xtc"]
 ```
+In case you get an error when starting infretis that is engine-related, as the one below:

 ```sh-session
 RuntimeError: Execution of external program (GROMACS engine zamn) failed with command: